-As mentioned in the previous section, the response to the first Fortissimo Open Call, which closed on January $2^{nd}$ 2014, exceeded the project's expectations with 65 proposals received, involving participants from 14 European countries, and the funding requested for high-quality proposals was about 7.7M, thus greatly exceeding the total funding of 5 M available for the call.
+As mentioned in the previous section, the response to the second Fortissimo Open Call, which closed on June 18th 2014, exceeded the project's expectations with 82 proposals received, involving participants from 20 European countries, and the funding requested for high-quality proposals was about 6.8 M€ for new beneficiaries, thus greatly exceeding the total funding of 2 M€ available for the call.

-The highest-ranked 22 proposed experiments have been selected for integration into the Fortissimo project.
-This 2nd tranche of experiments, to be executed in the period July 2014 to December 2015, will help to shape the development of the Fortissimo marketplace and will investigate and demonstrate the business benefits of engineering and manufacturing computational services in the Fortissimo HPC Cloud.
-This new set of experiments complements those currently active within Fortissimo and broadens the engineering and manufacturing applications from an extended range of industrial sectors including: Automotive, Aerospace, Construction, Energy & Renewable Energy, Environmental, Maritime, Metal Processing, Oil & Gas, Pharmaceutical & Biotech, and Plastics.
-Amongst the new partners who will be joining the project are a total of 34 SMEs, solving core business challenges with the support of application-domain and HPC experts and resources.
+The highest-ranked 11 proposed experiments have been selected for integration into the Fortissimo project.
+This 3rd tranche of experiments, to be executed in the period January 2015 to June 2016, will help to shape the development of the Fortissimo marketplace and will investigate and demonstrate the business benefits of engineering and manufacturing computational services in the Fortissimo HPC Cloud.
+This new set of experiments complements those currently active or about to start within Fortissimo and further broadens the manufacturing applications from an extended range of industrial sectors including: Automotive, Energy & Renewable Energy, Maritime, Measurement Instruments, Medical Devices, and Plastics.
+Amongst the new partners who will be joining the project are a total of 17 SMEs, solving core business challenges with the support of application-domain and HPC experts and resources.

 The evaluation procedure adopted was both timely and efficient.
 Indeed, we were pleased to have received feedback from a number of expert evaluators praising the professional, efficient execution by the evaluation management team.
-Based on our experience in Call 1, the assignment of the consensus moderation role to the evaluation management team is deemed to be the best solution for the scenario used in which all consensus meetings are organised as teleconferences/web-conferences.
+Reinforcing our experience from Call 1, the assignment of the consensus moderation role to the evaluation management team is deemed to be the best solution for the scenario used in which all consensus meetings are organised as teleconferences/web-conferences

-Nevertheless, certain aspects in the overall Call execution were identified that could be improved: the call text should be reviewed to address and resolve all identified ambiguities (e.g. specifying more exactly the expectations for complementarity and for the target of manufacturing companies); additional potential industrial expert evaluators should be approached to facilitate the selection and assignment of proposals to evaluators; a proposal withdrawal option should be included in the proposal submission tool; proposal templates should include page numbering.
+Problems identified in Call 1 have been addressed: The call text was reviewed to address and resolve all identified ambiguities, by specifying more exactly the expectations for complementarity and for the target of manufacturing companies; additional potential industrial expert evaluators have been approached to facilitate the selection and assignment of proposals to evaluators (particularly important as the evaluation period fell into the main vacation period); a proposal withdrawal option was included in the proposal submission tool; the proposal template now included page numbering, and a check list was created to guide both proposers and evaluators.

-Concerning the promotion of the Call, the support of the overall I4MS Initiative (for Call 1, the I4MS-Gate project) was extremely valuable and will be the preferred international media vehicle for Call 2 (to be launched at the beginning of May 2014).
-In order to comply with Commission guidelines, advertisements in national newspapers are necessary, but these do not deliver an appropriate return on investment.
+Concerning the promotion of the Call, the support of the overall I4MS Initiative was again extremely valuable and was an appropriate international media vehicle for Call 2.
+In order to comply with Commission guidelines, advertisements in national newspapers are necessary, but these do not provide good value for money.